konhi/konhi.github.io/obsidian-stack.md

-# What is used in Obsidian?
+# 🔨 What tools and libraries are used in Obsidian?
 - [TypeScript](https://github.com/microsoft/TypeScript) compiled to pure JavaScript, no frameworks[^1]
 - [Electron](https://github.com/electron/electron): cross-platform desktop app using web technologies
 - [Capacitor](https://github.com/ionic-team/capacitor): cross-platform mobile apps using web technologies[^2]